 From Vusanje or Vuthaj you will begin the 21- kilometer hike back to the historic Albanian village of Theth.
-The path passes along the craggiest part of the Accursed Mountains or Prokletije/Albanian Alps that was a forbidden zone during the Communist era.
+The path passes along the craggiest part of the Accursed Mountains or Prokletije/Albanian Alps which was a forbidden zone during the Communist era.
 In addition to the dramatic cliffs that form the backdrop for the day’s hike, you will also see a military bunker and the old border crossing signs as you hike into Albania.
-The hike goes through Ropojane Lake that also marks the border between two countries.
-This hike is the rockiest one of the whole trips.
-It provides numerous mountains, meadow and valley views.
+The hike goes through Ropojane Lake which also marks the border between the two countries.
+This hike is the rockiest one of the whole trip.
+It provides numerous mountains, meadows, and valley views.
 You will end in Theth to close the loop.
-After a short rest you will be transferred to your Hotel in Shkodra for a farewell dinner.
+After a short rest, you will be transferred to your Hotel in Shkodra for a farewell dinner.
 (Sleepover included)

 Transfers during the tour will be private for the group.
 The private transfer is done by either regular car or 4×4, depending on the road conditions.
 On the trail, shortcut transfers can be arranged for the trails that are distant or to skip asphalt road segments.

 The food in this part of the world will be something you will eagerly anticipate at the end of each day.
-Food is freshly cooked in a traditional manner and has a mix of Balkan, Turkish and European influence.
-At the guesthouses, the breakfasts are simple, homemade bread with locally grown vegetables, dairy products and eggs.
-Dinners include traditional soups, meat dishes, vegetables, pies.
+Food is freshly cooked in a traditional manner and has a mix of Balkan, Turkish, and European influences.
+At the guesthouses, the breakfasts are simple, homemade bread with locally grown vegetables, dairy products, and eggs.
+Dinners include traditional soups, meat dishes, vegetables, and pies.
 Guesthouses also will provide you with a packed lunch – often including a sandwich with cheese and vegetables.

 Consider bringing your water bottle to refill along the way.
 You can get water from mountain streams or in guesthouses tap water as this is also drinkable water.
 However, if you are concerned about drinking untreated water, we recommend you take water treatment tablets with you.

-The accommodation is in simple home-stay/guesthouse/lodge- style with simple bathroom facilities.
+The accommodation is in a simple homestay/guesthouse/lodge-style with simple bathroom facilities.
 Rooms are likely to accommodate between two to five people per room and it may be necessary for male and female groups to share the room unless noted otherwise on your request, but not guaranteed in each guesthouse.
 It always depends on the availability of rooms.

 Private rooms at an additional cost; limited availability.